Ovosimustapha/FUTURE_CS_01/README.md

 The testfire.net application demonstrates functional HTTPS deployment and generally accessible service configuration.
 However, **several industry-standard security controls** are either missing or improperly configured.
 Addressing the 7 medium-risk findings should be **prioritized** to improve overall security posture and reduce exposure to common web-based attacks including XSS, CSRF, clickjacking, and session hijacking.

-**Estimated Effort to Remediate:** Low to Medium (primarily configuration changes)

----

-## Contact & Support

-For questions regarding this assessment or remediation guidance, please contact the security assessment team.

----

-**Document Version:** 1.0
-**Last Updated:** 2026-06-17